DiKorsch/l1_parts/README.md

 ## Citation
-If you use the code in your research, please cite as following:
+You are welcome to use our code in your research!
+If you do so please cite it as:

 ```bibtex
 @inproceedings{Korsch19_CSPARTS,